HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

-Electromagnetic spectrum: 7.
-The properties, uses, dangers of ultraviolet radiation (ionising radiation)
+Electromagnetic radiation spectrum: Part 7.
+The sources, properties, uses and dangers of ultraviolet radiation (uv is an ionising radiation)

-INDEX of physics notes: Properties and uses of electromagnetic radiation
+INDEX physics notes: Properties & uses of electromagnetic radiation

 7. The properties, uses and dangers of ultraviolet radiation